Moors & Cabot Inc. Purchases Shares of 30,586 Hudson Pacific Properties, Inc. (NYSE:HPP)

-Moors & Cabot Inc. acquired a new position in Hudson Pacific Properties, Inc. (NYSE:HPP – Get Rating) during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund acquired 30,586 shares of the real estate investment trust’s stock, valued at approximately $5,570,000.
+Moors & Cabot Inc. purchased a new stake in Hudson Pacific Properties, Inc. (NYSE:HPP – Get Rating) in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor purchased 30,586 shares of the real estate investment trust’s stock, valued at approximately $5,570,000.

-Other hedge funds have also made changes to their positions in the company.
-Howard Capital Management Group LLC lifted its position in shares of Hudson Pacific Properties by 8.2% in the third quarter.
-Howard Capital Management Group LLC now owns 370,318 shares of the real estate investment trust’s stock worth $9,728,000 after purchasing an additional 27,909 shares in the last quarter.
-Profund Advisors LLC lifted its position in shares of Hudson Pacific Properties by 58.4% in the third quarter.
-Profund Advisors LLC now owns 21,790 shares of the real estate investment trust’s stock worth $572,000 after purchasing an additional 8,037 shares in the last quarter.
-Walleye Trading LLC bought a new stake in shares of Hudson Pacific Properties in the second quarter worth $401,000.
-1832 Asset Management L.P. lifted its position in shares of Hudson Pacific Properties by 12.7% in the second quarter.
-1832 Asset Management L.P. now owns 749,768 shares of the real estate investment trust’s stock worth $20,382,000 after purchasing an additional 84,673 shares in the last quarter.
-Finally, Green Alpha Advisors LLC lifted its position in shares of Hudson Pacific Properties by 9.0% in the third quarter.
-Green Alpha Advisors LLC now owns 89,026 shares of the real estate investment trust’s stock worth $2,339,000 after purchasing an additional 7,372 shares in the last quarter.
-94.98% of the stock is currently owned by institutional investors and hedge funds.
+Other institutional investors also recently modified their holdings of the company.
+Howard Capital Management Group LLC boosted its holdings in Hudson Pacific Properties by 8.2% in the 3rd quarter.
+Howard Capital Management Group LLC now owns 370,318 shares of the real estate investment trust’s stock valued at $9,728,000 after purchasing an additional 27,909 shares during the period.
+Profund Advisors LLC lifted its holdings in shares of Hudson Pacific Properties by 58.4% during the 3rd quarter.
+Profund Advisors LLC now owns 21,790 shares of the real estate investment trust’s stock worth $572,000 after acquiring an additional 8,037 shares during the period.
+Walleye Trading LLC bought a new position in shares of Hudson Pacific Properties during the 2nd quarter worth about $401,000.
+1832 Asset Management L.P. lifted its holdings in shares of Hudson Pacific Properties by 12.7% during the 2nd quarter.
+1832 Asset Management L.P. now owns 749,768 shares of the real estate investment trust’s stock worth $20,382,000 after acquiring an additional 84,673 shares during the period.
+Finally, Green Alpha Advisors LLC lifted its holdings in shares of Hudson Pacific Properties by 9.0% during the 3rd quarter.
+Green Alpha Advisors LLC now owns 89,026 shares of the real estate investment trust’s stock worth $2,339,000 after acquiring an additional 7,372 shares during the period.
+94.98% of the stock is owned by hedge funds and other institutional investors.

-In other news, EVP Christopher James Barton sold 14,671 shares of the business’s stock in a transaction dated Tuesday, December 14th.
-The shares were sold at an average price of $24.63, for a total value of $361,346.73.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Insiders own 3.02% of the company’s stock.
+In other news, EVP Christopher James Barton sold 14,671 shares of Hudson Pacific Properties stock in a transaction that occurred on Tuesday, December 14th.
+The shares were sold at an average price of $24.63, for a total transaction of $361,346.73.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+3.02% of the stock is owned by insiders.

-Hudson Pacific Properties (NYSE:HPP – Get Rating) last released its quarterly earnings data on Wednesday, February 16th.
-The real estate investment trust reported $0.05 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.49 by ($0.44).
+Hudson Pacific Properties (NYSE:HPP – Get Rating) last posted its quarterly earnings data on Wednesday, February 16th.
+The real estate investment trust reported $0.05 earnings per share for the quarter, missing the consensus estimate of $0.49 by ($0.44).
+The company had revenue of $240.48 million during the quarter, compared to analyst estimates of $224.81 million.
 Hudson Pacific Properties had a net margin of 1.68% and a return on equity of 0.41%.
-The company had revenue of $240.48 million during the quarter, compared to analyst estimates of $224.81 million.
-During the same quarter in the prior year, the firm earned $0.44 earnings per share.
-Hudson Pacific Properties’s revenue for the quarter was up 18.0% on a year-over-year basis.
-As a group, equities research analysts expect that Hudson Pacific Properties, Inc. will post 2.05 earnings per share for the current year.
+The company’s revenue was up 18.0% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.44 EPS.
+On average, research analysts predict that Hudson Pacific Properties, Inc. will post 2.05 EPS for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, December 30th.
-Stockholders of record on Monday, December 20th were given a $0.25 dividend.
-The ex-dividend date was Friday, December 17th.
-This represents a $1.00 dividend on an annualized basis and a dividend yield of 3.90%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, December 30th.
+Shareholders of record on Monday, December 20th were given a $0.25 dividend.
+This represents a $1.00 annualized dividend and a yield of 3.90%.
+The ex-dividend date of this dividend was Friday, December 17th.
 Hudson Pacific Properties’s payout ratio is presently 2,500.63%.

 Hudson Pacific Properties, Inc is a real estate company.
 It owns, operates, develops and acquires office, media, and entertainment properties.
 The company operates through two segments: Office Properties and Studio Properties.
 The Office Properties segment manages office properties located in California and Pacific Northwest.